Online Card Game with Node.js and Socket.io - Episode 3

 //{ players: [], tables: [], name: 'Test Room' }

-Let's visit the table object, as we'll need to push that into the room.tables array.
-A table will have a lot more functionality then a room and therefore it requires a lot information in the constructor:
+Let’s look at the Table object, since we’ll need to push it into room.tables.
+A table carries more functionality than a room and needs more information in its constructor:

 function Table(tableID) {